 Alia is a criminal defence barrister with a wealth of experience across a wide spectrum of cases.
 She is developing a strong Crown Court practice as a led junior and junior alone, representing defendants in a wide range of serious criminal matters, including fraud, offences involving serious violence, drugs, and driving.

-Alia is currently assisting the London Fire Brigade with disclosure in the Grenfell Tower Inquiry.
+Alia is currently instructed as junior counsel as part of a wider team representing the London Fire Brigade, a core participant in the Grenfell Tower Inquiry.

 Alia is regularly instructed in a wide range of criminal matters, including offences involving violence, dishonesty, public disorder, drugs, and driving.
 As a result of her previous experience, she is particularly adept in representing defendants that are vulnerable as a result of old age, mental health or learning difficulties.